-When Mario Ernesto Lopez was named UC Hastings Law’s inaugural Director of Diversity, Equity, and Inclusion Initiatives this past August, he was undaunted by the fact that the position came without a roadmap.
+When Mario Ernesto Lopez was named UC Law SF’s inaugural Director of Diversity, Equity, and Inclusion Initiatives this past August, he was undaunted by the fact that the position came without a roadmap.
 “I’ve always done things a little bit differently,” Lopez says, grinning.
 Since 2016, he’s brought what coworkers affectionately call his “essential Marioness” – that key combination of levity, imagination, and initiative – to his work in admissions, where he built out diversity recruitment efforts and garnered the respect of colleagues across the college.

 Lopez was a natural choice to serve as the school’s DEI director, says Chancellor and Dean David Faigman.
 “He’s smart, creative, has boundless energy, and is absolutely dedicated to the success of our students,” Faigman says.
 “Mario’s an absolute joy to work with—his optimism and ‘can-do’ approach to every endeavor is infectious.
 He brings to DEI work great experience in the area and unlimited potential for the College.”